Student Affairs and Student Services

 - Health and wellness education

 The Financial Aid Office at Clinton Community College assists students in applying for Federal and State grants, Federal student loans, and CCC Foundation Scholarships in order to help them meet their education costs.
 Approximately 80% of full time students at CCC receive some form of financial assistance.
-The Financial Aid Office is located on the first floor of the Stafford Building.
-You may contact the office by email: email@example.com or by phone 518-562-4125
+The Financial Aid Office is located on the first floor of the Moore Building.
+You may contact the office by email: email@example.com or by phone 518-562-4125.

 The Registrar's Office is responsible for ensuring the accuracy, integrity, and security of the academic records of Clinton Community College.